-Wellspring Capital believes a genuine obligation to the highest standards of ethics and business practices is vital and total congruent with our commitment to achieve the highest returns for our investors.
+Wellspring Capital believes a genuine obligation to high standards of ethics and business practices is vital and consistent with our commitment to seek to optimize returns for our investors.
 We feel that by considering environmental, social and corporate governance (ESG) factors as we make investment decisions and oversee the operations of our portfolio companies allows us to fashion long-term strategies for our portfolio companies, which is essential to creating sustainable value for our stakeholders.

 We have established policies and practices to ensure that we put these goals into all our activities.
 Wellspring Capital has committed to:

 - Consider environmental, public health, safety, and social issues associated with target portfolio equity investments when evaluating whether to make a particular investment, as well as during the period of ownership;